lavalink-devs/Lavalink/README.md

 ## Requirements

-* Java 11 LTS or greater required.
+* Java 11* LTS or greater required.
 * OpenJDK or Zulu running on Linux AMD64 is officially supported.

 Support for Darwin (Mac), Windows AMD64, and Linux ARM (Raspberry Pi) is provided on a best-effort basis.
 This is dependent on Lavaplayer's native libraries.

 Support for other JVMs is also best-effort.
 Periodic CPU utilization stats are prone to not work everywhere.

+**\*Java 11 appears to have some issues with Discord's TLS 1.3.
+Java 14 has other undiagnosed HTTPS problems.
+Use Java 13.
+Docker images have been updated.** See [#258](https://github.com/Frederikam/Lavalink/issues/258), [#260](https://github.com/Frederikam/Lavalink/issues/260)

 ## Changelog